 Nicole earned her Bachelors of Science in Nursing from Cedar Crest College in 2005.
 She obtained her Master’s Degree in nursing from DeSales University where she earned her Family Nurse Practitioner Degree in 2013.

 Nicole is a Girl Scout troop leader and helps with her daughter’s softball team.
 She also enjoys painting, cooking, reading, and gardening.
 She is very excited to work with us at the Kimberton Clinic.

-The Kimberton Clinic is delighted to welcome Veda Maany, MD to join Richard Fried, MD and Nicole Griffin, CRNP as of June 6.
-A graduate of University of Pennsylvania and Drexel College of Medicine, Dr Maany began her career in Emergency Medicine, but more recently has been working in Urgent Care and at West Chester University Student Health Services.
+Veda Maany, MD is a graduate of University of Pennsylvania and Drexel College of Medicine, Dr Maany began her career in Emergency Medicine, but more recently has been working in Urgent Care and at West Chester University Student Health Services.

 Her deep interest in complementary and sustainable medicine has drawn her to embrace this opportunity to contribute to our community.

 She is particularly interested in individualized health care including children, adolescents, women, and general primary care.
 She is married and has two children at the Kimberton Waldorf School.
 In her spare time she enjoys playing music, sewing, and volunteering in the community.

 Lisa Brenner, MSN, FNP-BC, is a licensed Family Nurse Practitioner with a background in nutrition.
 She obtained her FNP degree at Villanova University and her nutrition degree at University of Massachusetts.

 She is experienced in Primary Care for all ages, Woman’s health, Rheumatology, and Integrative Medicine.
 She is also a practicing clinical hypnotherapist specializing in smoking cessation, weight and stress / pain management.